We may earn a commission through product links on this page. But we only recommend stuff we love.

 How to DIY a “Yellowjackets” Halloween Costume

-If you read my guide to making your own A League of Their Own costume earlier this week, then you are well aware that I am far from a DIY maven.
-My approach to making your own Halloween costumes is a little mix of lite DIY elements that don’t require too many skills and taking the time to search for pieces at thrift stores or that are on sale online.
+My approach to making your own Halloween costumes is a little mix of lite DIY elements that don’t require too many skills and taking the time to search for pieces at thrift stores or on sale online.
 I also tend to prefer elements/clothing that can be used beyond the costume!
-Sometimes, it’s easier — and cheaper — to just buy a ready-made costume.
+Sometimes, it’s easier — and can be cheaper, in some cases — to just buy a ready-made costume.
 But they’re also often cheaply made and will only be worn maybe once or twice.
 Spirit Halloween works in a pinch, but there’s something I enjoy so much about the process of cobbling together my own costume and giving it some personal touches.
 So today, I’m going to tell you how to put together your own Yellowjackets Halloween costume.

 Yes, you can buy the officially licensed Yellowjackets soccer uniform from Spirit for $45.
 It only comes in three sizes: small, medium, and large (and in my experience, Spirit costumes run small).
 But what’s the fun in that!
-Also, wouldn’t it be amazing if the official Yellowjackets merch was actually good?
-But alas, official Yellowjackets merch…leaves a lot to be desired.
+The best Halloween costumes are the ones that require a little more creativity.

 But if you’re willing to go the extra mile for a Yellowjackets Halloween costume — or even better, execute a group costume with your pals — there are two routes you can go: Antler Queen/a cannibal group costume or a Yellowjackets soccer team group costume.
 I’ll break down options for both.